 But that's not all.
-In the near future, focus is likely to shift to the adoption of common technologies like ERP (enterprise resource planning), optimisation of resources, and creating the ability to report on this to customers.

-This covers not only how vehicles go about making deliveries but also ensuring that available space is being well utilised, says Colin Burrow, general manager information technology, 5Star FMCG Distribution Ltd. "With global standardisation of suppliers, customers are using the same transport provider in New Zealand as they do in Australia, for example."
+In the near future, focus is likely to shift to adoption of common technologies like ERP (enterprise resource planning), optimisation of resources, and creating the ability to report on this to customers.
+This covers not only how vehicles go about making deliveries, but also ensuring that available space is being well utilised, says Colin Burrow, general manager of information technology for 5Star FMCG Distribution.
+"With global standardisation of suppliers, customers are using the same transport provider in New Zealand as they do in Australia, for example."

-This view is also shared by Xelocity - a consulting solutions company.
-Organisations tend to align to one major provider's technology roadmap, says Xelocity's senior supply chain consultant, Ikhlaq Kashkari.
-"Niche players have to become very specialised to provide differentiation."
-This is because topend technology providers are aiming to develop a full suite of solutions, and their customers want to avoid complicated integration requirements.
+This view is also shared by Xelocity, a consulting solutions company.
+Organisations tend to align to one major provider's technology roadmap, says Xelocity's senior supply chain consultant, Ikhlaq Kashkari: "Niche players have to become very specialised to provide differentiation."
+This is because top-end technology providers are aiming to develop a full suite of solutions, and their customers want to avoid complicated integration requirements.

 But we don't have to look too far to see what is driving these changes.
-The pressure is coming from the challenges facing the industry: shortage of labour and raw material, managing cost drivers, focusing on benefits tracking and adopting inventory control, to name a few.
+The pressure is coming from the challenges facing the industry: shortage of labour and raw materials, managing cost drivers, focusing on the benefits of tracking and adopting inventory control, to name a few.
 And then there are environmental and legal practices to think about, consolidation of organisations and technology providers, outsourcing, and the need to create greater financial transparency.

 Businesses are also required to obtain support from senior management for technology projects and leveraging existing technologies.
 "Businesses are constantly driving to achieve a balance between performance and expenditure," says Mr Kashkari.

-Supply chain managers are, therefore, likely to look for solutions to these while making decisions about their IT infrastructure.
-Their decisions will be influenced by retail customer initiatives regarding primary freight and factory gate pricing, says Geoff Harper, manager supply chain, Nestle New Zealand Ltd. He also identifies shortage of labour and environmental sustainability issues as two other drivers of change.
+Supply chain managers are therefore likely to look for solutions to these while making decisions about their IT infrastructure.
+Their decisions will be influenced by retail customer initiatives regarding primary freight and factory gate pricing, says Geoff Harper, manager supply chain, Nestlé two other drivers of change.

-Interestingly, these trends are magnified by media and public awareness, which has placed immense pressure on the supply chain industry; and it'll come to influence the way business is conducted in future.
+New Zealand.
+He also identifies shortage of labour and environmental sustainability issues as placed immense pressure on the supply chain industry; and it'll come to influence the way business is conducted in the future.